}

 Fireside chat with The Hon Tanya Plibersek MP

-In this session we open up the second day with a fireside chat featuring Minister for the Environment and Water, The Hon Tanya Plibersek MP.
+In this session we start the second day with a fireside chat featuring Minister for the Environment and Water, The Hon Tanya Plibersek MP.

 • The Hon Tanya Plibersek MP, Minister for the Environment and Water, Department of Climate Change, Energy, the Environment and Water (DCCEEW)